Teenage sexuality: the basics

 - being ready to talk about issues or concerns when your child raises them, and assuring your child that he doesn’t need to feel embarrassed

 - being honest if you don’t know the answer to a question – you could suggest that you look for the answer together

 - asking your child what he already knows, then adding new information and clearing up any misconceptions

 - using active listening skills.

-It’s normal for you and your child to feel awkward when talking about sex and sexuality.
-For some ideas on managing those uncomfortable moments, you can read our article on handling tricky conversations
+It’s normal for you and your child to feel awkward when you’re talking about sex and sexuality.
+Our article on handling difficult conversations

-Here are some ideas and strategies to make it easier to talk to your child about sexuality.
+Here are some ideas and strategies to make it easier to talk with your child about sexuality.

 Start conversations early